parthibangit/Sample_UI_Automation/README.md

 ### iii) Using terminal
 Use 'mvn install' or 'mvn test' command on terminal.

+Note: By default test runs on 'qa' environment.
+If we want to run on different environment follow below maven command.

+Ex:
+For DEV Env: mvn test -DtestEnvironment=dev
+For QA Env: mvn test -DtestEnvironment=qa

 ### iv) Using run configuration
 Choose edit configurations on run menu.
 Click 'add new configuration' and select maven.
 Then add mvn commands on Run field and click apply and ok button.